Prasiddha22/react-image-loader/README.md

 #### If you are using the custom load type, then it provides you the option to specify your own component to load until the actual image loads.

-Note: It you do not specify the customComponent, it uses the default component specified already in the package.
+Note: If you do not specify the customComponent, it uses the default component specified already in the package.

 ## Props